malintha/malintha.github.io/_pages/about.md

 ---

-<b><center>Hello! - ආයුබෝවන්! - <a href='https://www.yourdictionary.com/ayubowan'>Āyubōvan!</a></center></b>
+<b><center>Hello! - <a href='https://www.youtube.com/watch?v=ovzhP9EP3qc'> ආයුබෝවන්! - Āyubōvan!</a></center></b>
 <br>
 I am a PhD student working in multi-robot systems.
-My research seeks answer to the question: <b>How can we coordinate connected, heterogeneous robot <i>fleets</i> to achieve group objectives in a scalable and a cooperative manner? </b>
+My research revolves around the question: <b>How can we coordinate connected, heterogeneous robot <i>fleets</i> to achieve group objectives in a scalable and a cooperative manner? </b>
-I look through the periscope of autonomous mobility, multi-agent systems, unmanned aerial vehicles and reinforcement learning.
-The applications of my research include, (but not limited to) advanced air mobility, mobile wireless networks, robot formation control, etc.
+I work at the intersection of autonomous mobility, unmanned aerial vehicles, multi-agent systems, reinforcement learning, and probabilistic graphical models.
+The applications of my research include advanced air mobility, mobile wireless networks, robot formation control, etc.

 <!-- Refer to the  -->